Achsuthan/DataMining/ClassificationComparison/readme.md

 Other than calculating the accuracy of these algorithms some other steps done to verify which algorithm is good,
 1. Time measured for training and testing.
-2. The training data set is split into 1%, 10%, 100% and used to train and then predict the 30% percentage of an actual data set these splits are applied.
+2. The training data set is split into 1%, 10%, 100% and used to train and then predict the 30% percentage of an actual data set is applied to these splits
 3. F score calculated for each algorithm.